1ukidev/ebt/README.md

 # ebt - easy backup tool
 A simple shell script for backup.
-It speeds up the backup process by compressing your directory or file and uploading it to Google Drive using the drive tool.
-For now, only zstd can be used. </br> </br>
+It speeds up the backup process by compressing your directory or file and uploading it to Google Drive using the drive tool. </br> </br>
+**Advice:**
+- For now, only zstd can be used.

 **Dependencies:**
 - tar
 - zstd